-b.
-Teams must be off the field and out of the dugout after $1 \frac{1}{2}$ hours.

-- 2. Offensive Play: - a.
-All players present will be in the batting order at all times. - b.
+- b.
+Teams must be off the field and out of the dugout after 1 1/2 hours. - 2.
+Offensive Play: - a.
+All players present will be always in the batting order. - b.
 The players' position in the batting order must change every game. - c.
 Practice swings are not allowed.
 Players MUST not pick up a bat in the dugout until they are headed to the batter's box.